xcTorres/xcTorres.github.io/_posts/2020-05-28-learn-english.md

 - This is where you have a clearly-defined purpose in your life.
 - A massive difference between the knight stage and the prince stage is that the prince possesses a valuable trait called patience.
 - A prince is not overly concerned with the outcome, but he is very concerned with the process, and he is constantly course-correcting and improving the way he does things.
+- It's more about making other people thinking that you're confident as opposed to actually just being confident, which is why cocky people tend to talk a lot.
+- A common trait that a lot of cocky people exhibit is being overly loud in certain social situations.
+- Confident people do not have an inflated view of themselves.